 • Using the portable recording cart and microphones

-You are to only use equipment that you are authorized to use, and you must return all of the equipment at the end of your sign-up time.
+You may only use equipment that you are authorized to use, and you must return all of the equipment at the end of your sign-up time and put it away properly.
 Failure to follow these policies may result in the suspension of your equipment privileges.

 • Backing Up Files

-Make sure all of your computer files are backed up to a flash drive, and a portabel drive, and/or to your personal folder on the lab server.
+Make sure all of your computer files are backed up to at least two places.
 Do not assume that any files left on a local disk (i.e., on a particular computer) will be there the next time you come in.
-Do not leave any files on the Mac Desktop—they will definitely be erased.
+Do not leave any files on any Mac Desktop or the cart computer—they will be deleted.

 • Consulting and office hours

-Prof. Lehrman’s office is in Granoff 246, right across the hall, extension x75657.
-His office hours are Monday and Wednesday 3-4 pm, but he is also usually available for a brief period right after each class.
-And he will be happy to meet with you at other times, by appointment, for consulting and questions about the course work, your assignments, or other relevant topics.
-In general, the best way to reach him is by e-mail at email@example.com.
-For emergencies only, he can be reached by phone at 781-393-4888.
+Prof. Lehrman’s office is in Granoff 246, right across the hall, extension 617 627 5657.
+His office hour is Monday 3-4 pm, but he is also usually available for a brief period right after each class, and he will be happy to meet with you at other times, by appointment, for consulting and questions about the course work, your assignments, or other relevant topics.
+The best way to reach him is by e-mail at email@example.com.

 Mr. Azevedo does not have an office on campus, but can meet with students by appointment.